LoreleiXia/BSE_Template_Portfolio/index.md

 # Final Presentation
 [![Final Presentation](https://res.cloudinary.com/marcomontalbano/image/upload/v1625247910/video_to_markdown/images/youtube--I4hq-7FCWKA-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=I4hq-7FCWKA "Final Presentation")

-Overall, my experience at Bluestamp, being able to work on an extraordinary project, designing and modifying based on what I want it to do, has increased my interest in software and mechanical engineering.
+Overall, my experience at Bluestamp- being able to work on an extraordinary project, designing and modifying based on what I want it to do- has increased my interest in software and mechanical engineering.
 I'm excited to use the rest of the project equipment recieved to add addional modifcations to my gesture-controlled robot!

 # Final Milestone